UFC 248: Adesanya vs. Romero -- start time, how to watch and full fight card

 At UFC 248, middleweight champion Adesanya is facing off against Yoel Romero, a dangerous fight for anyone.
 Romero is a tank disguised in human flesh.
 En route to winning a razor tight victory decision against him, Whittaker broke multiple bones punching and kicking him.
 Another previous Ultimate Fighting Championship opponent, Luke Rockhold, is on record stating "that man is made of steel."

-But Adesanya vs. Romero isn't the only title fight on the UFC 248 fight card.
-Weili Zhang, the newly crowned UFC women's strawweight, is facing off again the legendary Joanna Jędrzejczyk, probably the greatest female UFC strawweight of all time.
+But Adesanya versus Romero isn't the only title fight on the UFC 248 fight card.
+Weili Zhang, the newly crowned UFC women's strawweight, is facing off against legendary fighter Joanna Jędrzejczyk, probably the greatest female UFC strawweight of all time.
 That contest is a fascinating battle of power versus speed.
 Zhang is a huge hitter for the division, but Jędrzejczyk is lightning fast, technical and extremely defensively sound.
-The UFC could have a superstar on their hands with Zhang, the UFC's first Chinese champion in any weight class, but beating Jędrzejczyk is a massive challenge.
+The UFC could have a superstar on their hands with Zhang, the UFC's first Chinese champion in any weight class, but beating Jędrzejczyk for the win is a massive challenge.

 How to watch UFC 248

-In the US, if you're looking for how to watch UFC 248, you'll only find it on PPV through ESPN Plus.
-The cost structure is a bit confusing, but here are the options, according to ESPN's site.
+In the US, if you're looking for how to watch UFC 248, you'll only find the fight night on PPV through ESPN Plus.
+The cost structure is a bit confusing, but here are the options to watch UFC on ESPN, according to ESPN's site.

 - Existing yearly ESPN Plus subscribers can order the upcoming UFC fight for $65.